-Unlike some other recent systems of overlays, the "Intuitive Overlays" offer a sufficient range of colors and have been shown to increase reading speed.
+Unlike some other recent systems of overlays, the "Intuitive Overlays" offer a large range of colors and have been shown to increase reading speed.
 They can be obtained from ioo sales.
-Cerium Visual Technologies sell similar overlays and Crossbow Education now sell an A4 pack with a sufficient range of overlay colors.
+Cerium Visual Technologies sell similar overlays and Crossbow Education now sell an A4 pack with a large range of overlay colors.
 Suitable techniques for testing with overlays are given in the book "Reading through Color" (Wiley 2003).
 You can obtain a complete set of Wilkins' publications , and a selection of other recent relevant papers.
 There is a set of frequently asked questions (with answers!).You can also obtain a video entitled "Reading with Color" in which children talk about their experiences with overlays, and a test with overlays is demonstrated.

 There is a set of forms containing suggestions for teachers in high schools and colleges.
 There is a page of information for optometrists.
 The optometrists who use the Intuitive Colorimeter are listed on the Cerium Visual Technologies website and there is a list of those who have undertaken professional development and subscribed to a Code of Conduct on the site of the Society for Coloured Lens Prescribers.

 Shareware software allows computer users to

 select the color of the foreground and the